rhammell/forest-watch/README.md

 ## CO2.Storage
 Carbon offset project data is stored on CO2.Storage in the form of assets.

-A ForestWatch CO2.Storage template provides the structured schema for these assets, defining data fields which all assets of this type are required to have.
+A ForestWatch CO2.Storage template provides the structured schema for these assets, defining the data fields which all assets of this type are required to have.
 An example of the ForestWatch template is available [here]().

 Among other project specific fields like name, description, and registry information, the template requires a `GeoCID` string value for each asset.
 This CID must reference the GeoJSON polygon for the project's boundary, stored separately on IPFS.